dabdul-wahab1988/neutrosophic_pls/paper.md

 ## Neutrosophic Encoding Methods

 The core innovation of N-PLS is the transformation of raw data into neutrosophic triplets.
-The package offers seven encoding strategies, each suited to different data characteristics:
+The package offers eight encoding strategies (plus an auto-selection wrapper), each suited to different data characteristics:

 ### Probabilistic Encoder